 So what does it take to create a seemingly simple photo to promote their new couch + robe + mug + candle?

 Many many people came together to craft these photos shoots.
 I've been on these sets and seen the amount of people, time, planning and money that goes into a photo shoot for 1 blog post.
 One blog post!
 That's it!

-An example of a shoot for a larger company with products sold at Anthropologie:
+An example of a shoot for a larger company:

 1 creative director

 1 person handling manual labor (that cute couch? may have been moved 3 times for the photo)

 1 studio setting or a real home that's been scouted + pre-styled

 8 hour photo session

 Plenty of post processing time to edit images (I don't know the exact amount of hours for this specific shoot)

 So when you're a small business owner and you're working with a one-woman-team photographer, how can you bridge the gap to get the results you want without all of those resources and that big ol' budget?